Strategies for entanglement distribution in optical fiber networks: Effect of photon losses on the performance of the protocols

 \section{Effect of photon losses on the performance of the protocols}

-We aim to use the three protocols in Sec.~\ref{sec:protocols} to distribute bipartite entanglement between each pair of nodes in the six-node network illustrated in Fig.~\ref{fig:network}.
-However, due to the fiber loss, the probability to lose any photon is relatively high; if we consider a typical loss coefficient of 0.2 dB/km, half the photons are lost every 15 km.
-In addition, the switching nodes employ wavelength selective switches (WSS), which are also lossy (as explained below).
+We now study the lossy components of the networks described in Sec.~\ref{sec:nodeArchitectures}.
+Due to the fiber loss, the probability to lose any photon is relatively high; if we consider a typical loss coefficient of 0.2 dB/km, half the photons are lost every 15 km.
+In addition, the switching nodes employ WSSs, which are also lossy (as explained below).
 In all three protocols, should we lose any one photon at any point, we must recommence the protocol from the beginning.
 This is due to the correlations required between the photons; tracing out one subsystem of $ab$ (for DED) or $abc$ (for EDSS) spoils the correlations between the remaining photons and we must therefore prepare a new initial state.

-For DED, we use a dual-spontaneous parametric down-conversion (SPDC) heralded entanglement source.
-Each SPDC source emits a signal photon and an idler photon, where the frequency of the signal is greater than or equal to that of the idler.
-We then use entanglement swapping to couple the two signal photons, as displayed in Fig.~\ref{fig:dedsource}, by performing a Bell state measurement on the idler photons.
-The photon loss is modeled as a Bernoulli process with mean number of successful events